 Find the best deal, compare prices, and read what other travellers have to say about these hotels in Boracay at TripAdvisor.

-Anytime, but it’s probably best to honeymoon on Boracay during the dry season from from January to April when you can expect sunny skies and a cool north-easterly wind with temperatures averaging 28°C. Temperatures climb to an average high of 33°C in May at the onset of the wet season.
+Temperatures climb to an average high of 33°C (91°F) in May at the onset of the wet season.

-The rainy season lasts for the remainder of the year when it’s hot, humid and wet, especially during July and August with a prevailing west wind.
+The wet season lasts for the remainder of the year – you can expect hot, humid and wet weather, especially during July and August when the prevailing westerly wind.

-Boracay is located around 315km south of Manila and 2km off the northwest tip of Panay Island in the Visayas region of the Philippines.
+Boracay is located 2km (1.2mi) off the northwest tip of Panay Island in the Visayas region of the Philippines, around 315km (195mi) south of Manila.

 A regular fleet of bancas (outrigger-style boats) service Boracay on the 20-minute trip from Caticlan jetty on neighbouring Panay Island.